RA-zoL/MDCD-NN/README.md

 # MDCD-NN

-This repository will contain validation and application data to the paper Automated Exploration of Complex Reaction Networks Accelerated by a Data-Efficient Machine Learning Potential, by S. Li et al.
+This repository contains validation and application data to the paper A Data-Efficient Reactive Machine Learning Potential to Accelerate Automated Exploration of Complex Reaction Networks, by S. Li et al. (https://doi.org/10.31635/ccschem.026.202607339)

 ## Installation